 Since in real life models performance decay with time it is necessary to keep humans in the loop throughout production.
 Humans are essential to:

-Prediction validation and relabeling needs to be performed by people that have an expertise in the task that you wish to automate.
+Prediction validation and relabelling needs to be performed by people that have an expertise in the task that you wish to automate.
 For example in the case of tumor detection specialized doctors should perform the annotation of new data.
 In order to keep cost low it is critical to incorporate humans in the inference pipeline using the right tools.
-At Kili we created the plateform to ease as much as possible the interaction between data scientists and labelers to make this process efficient cuting by 5x the cost of annotation.
+At Kili we created the platform to ease as much as possible the interaction between data scientists and labelers to make this process efficient cutting by 5x the cost of annotation.